-Mirsad, last year’s Shared Lives Carer of the Year, has supported his customer Eric for a number of years.
-Eric is an older gentleman who had found that his ability to get ‘out and about’ had deteriorated over recent years and he said that the support from Mirsad “makes a hell of a difference” to his life.
+Mirsad, 2019’s Shared Lives Carer of the Year, supported his customer Eric for a number of years.
+Eric was an older gentleman who had found that his ability to get ‘out and about’ had deteriorated over recent years and he said that the support from Mirsad “makes a hell of a difference” to his life.
 Mirsad would visit Eric every week and take him the daily newspaper, then they would go out to wherever they had agreed to visit that day.
 Sometimes Mirsad and Eric might visit a local park or museum but sometimes they ventured further afield to places like Llandudno, Chester, York or Liverpool.

 Want to know more about Bury Shared Lives?
 Click .